PurchasingPlatform/bowling_challenge/README.md

 ### Bonus points

 - solution written in ruby
+- describe the complexity of the algorithm using Big O notation
-- additional tests for egde cases
+- additional tests for egde cases, i.e. "999" is not a valid run and the calculator should raise an exception

 ### Running tests